Five Top Notch (and Not Boring) Sydney Date Ideas for This Week

 Just think of us as your cultural wingman.

 Tired of the classic movie and dinner date night combo?
 Us too.
-That's why we're always on the hunt for new things to do, scouring the city for not-boring Sydney activities — ones that are guaranteed to take your next date way beyond done-before beers at the pub.
+That's why we're always on the hunt for new things to do, scouring the city for more inventive Sydney activities — ones that are guaranteed to extend your dating repertoire beyond beers at the pub.

-Whether you're taking someone on a second date or doing your 100th with your significant other, we've got some killer (and, yes, cute) Sydney date ideas for this week, no matter how much money you've got to spend.
+Whether you're taking someone on a second date or doing the 100th with your significant other, we've got some stellar Sydney date ideas for this week, no matter how much money you've got to spend.
 Just think of us as your cultural wingman.
 You're welcome.